Biogenesis scandal: Appeals

-All of the suspended players, with the exception of Rodriguez, reached agreement with the League on the length of that suspension, and as part of that agreement waived their contractual right to appeal it to an arbitrator.
+All of the suspended players, with the exception of Rodriguez, reached an agreement with the League on the length of that suspension, and as part of that agreement waived their contractual right to appeal it to an arbitrator.
 Rodriguez was the only player who appealed his suspension.
 Rodriguez was allowed to play while his appeal was heard.
 The Players Association said it agreed with his decision to appeal, adding "We believe that the Commissioner has not acted appropriately under the Basic Agreement."
 His appeal was heard by arbitrator Fredric Horowitz, who succeeded Shyam Das as baseball's designated arbitrator in 2012.
 Das was removed from his position as baseball's long-time arbitrator as a direct result of his overturning Braun's original 50-game suspension for PEDs.
 Horowitz ruled the original suspension from time of ruling until the end of the 2014 season would stand (though technically reduced from 211 to 162 games since he was allowed to play the 49 games between the ruling and the appeal), leaving Rodriguez's career in limbo.